Big-Life-Lab/PHES-ODM/metadata.md

     -   `bool`: unit is a pass fail value like if covid is detected or not, or sample is frozen or not.
     -   `other`: Other measurement of viral copies or wastewater treatment plant parameter.
 Also add `UnitOther`.

--   **unitOther**: Description for other type of SARS-CoV-2 measurement unit.
-See `measureUnit`.
+-   **unitOther**: Description for other measurement unit not listed in `unit`.

 -   **aggregation**: Statistical measures used to report the sample units of Ct/Cq, unless otherwise stated.
-Each aggregation has a corresponding value (Value).
+Each aggregation has a corresponding value.

     -   `geoMean`: GeoMean of results
     -   `single`: This value is not an aggregate measurement in any way, and thus is not a `mean`, `median`, `geomean` or other